 - DP vs. non DP vessel - It might more cost effective to use a non DP vessel during workable weather windows, than vessel to be used throughout the year.
 A DP vessel has weather limitations as well and does not automatically mean that a well stimulation can be done at any time during the year.

 - Vessel pumping rates, storage capacity and blending rates are important considerations.
 Not only higher rates might be a technical requirement, but in some instances a job can be done faster, hence saving on day rates.

 - Cost of diesel for stimulation vessel

 - If procuring a dedicated vessel, the right size and fit-for-purpose is critical, as it affects the prices dramatically

 This subcategory is a complex area and requires a long-term view of the requirements.
 There are a number of options available to explore.

 - Unless work is available for 365 days a year, clubbing arrangements with other operators represent one of the best options to secure the services with high level of availability.

-- Buying a dedicated vessel with maintenance and manning arrangements outsourced, and stimulation chemicals procured on commodity basis, will move this category into Leverage and ensure that a more competitive environment and favorable to the buyer, is created.
+- Buying a dedicated vessel with maintenance and manning arrangements outsourced, and stimulation chemicals procured on a commodity basis, will move this category into Leverage and ensure that a more competitive environment and favourable to the buyer, is created.

-- Utilization of domestically produced chemcials and acids
+- Utilization of domestically produced chemicals and acids